webmaster442/XAMLPowerToys2015/README.md

 You can optionally add names to all your controls.

-You can optinally add a form header to the generated UI.
+You can optionally add a form header to the generated UI.

 ![Generate Ui](Art/generate-ui.png)

-Click the Generate UI button and the folowing form will be inserted into your XAML file where you opened the context menu.
+Click the Generate UI button and the following form will be inserted into your XAML file where you opened the context menu.

 ![Generated Xaml](Art/generated-xaml.png)